Identity & Sync Groups

 engine — the kinds and sources are entirely yours.

-source fields read is what your app resolves from its own
+The identity these source fields read is what your app resolves from its own

 auth — Ablo never invents it.
 Roles are pure data (no closures) on purpose: a